athaddius/STIRMetrics/README.md

 git clone STIRMetrics
 cd STIRMetrics/src
 ```

-All commands can be run from the source directory.
+All commands can be run from the `src` directory.

 ### Usage with docker